bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 <center>{“name”: “Danielle”, “age”: 21, “college”: “Binghamton University”}</center>

-**Adding an Element**
+### Adding an Element

 *dictionary[new_key] = new_value*

-The process of adding a new key-value pair to a dictionary is the same as that of updating an existing pair.
+The way in which you add a new key-value pair to a dictionary is the same as how you would update an existing pair.
 The only difference is that the key in the square brackets is not expected to be in the dictionary.  **This is where you need to keep in mind that keys are unique.**  If you mistakenly pass a key that is already in the dictionary when you mean to pass a new one, no error will be thrown and the existing key’s value will be updated.

 Ex: If you wanted to add a phone number to my_dictionary, the statement would look like this: